RDP error: Remote Desktop can't connect to the remote computer for one of these reasons

 3) The remote computer is not available on the network

 How come I cannot connect to my remote computer using Remote Desktop?
 How to resolve the problem?
 Is there any suggestion?
 Thanks in advance!"

-Generally speaking, the reasons that cause Remote Desktop (RDP) not connecting to remote computer are network connection, Remote settings, user permissions, RDP services status, antivirus software, unmatched credentials, Windows update and so on.
-This RDP not connecting issue can happen not only on Windows 10, but also on Windows 11, Windows 8.1 or Windows 8.
+Generally speaking, the reasons that cause Remote Desktop (RDP) not connecting to the remote computer are network connection, Remote settings, user permissions, RDP services status, antivirus software, unmatched credentials, Windows update, and so on.
+This RDP not connecting issue can happen not only on Windows 10, but also on Windows 11, Windows 8.1, or Windows 8.

-Tested fixes for Remote Desktop can’t connect to the remote computer
+How do I resolve RDP error: Remote Desktop can’t connect to the remote computer problem

 Before taking further measures to deal with Remote Desktop can't connect to the remote computer for one of these reasons usually occurs in Windows 11/10/8.1/8/7.
 When the RDP error occurs, make sure that the remote computer is turned on and is connected to the network.
 Then, you can try one or more solutions for Remote Desktop cannot connect to the remote computer.

 Solution 1.
 Allow remote connection to the remote computer

-If remote connection hasn’t been enabled on the remote PC (the host computer), you won’t connect to your remote computer using Remote Desktop client.
+If remote access to the remote computer (the host PC) hasn’t been enabled, you won’t connect to your remote computer using a Remote Desktop client, like Remote Desktop Connection.
 Do as follows to enable remote access.

 Note: Windows 10 or Windows 11 Home Edition doesn't support Remote Desktop.
 That is to say, you won't be able to connect to a Windows 11/10 home computer using Remote Desktop.

 Step 1.
-On the host computer, press Windows + R to open Run dialogue.
+On the host computer, press "Windows" + "R" to open the "Run" dialogue.